cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 actually work, as the modulepath exposed by loading ``pgi/18.4`` only has versions of foo that are compatible with ``pgi/18.4``.
 But the switch command does not work as well as would be desired.
-This is because that as currently implemented, when the automatic module handling code does the reload of the module that was unloaded due to dependencies, it attempts to reload based on the fully qualified name of the module that was loaded, and not based on the (possibly partial) name specified when the module was originally loaded.
+This is because that as currently implemented, when the automated module handling code does the reload of the module that was unloaded due to dependencies, it attempts to reload based on the fully qualified name of the module that was loaded, and not based on the (possibly partial) name specified when the module was originally loaded.
 So, after the module load ``intel/2019``,